EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps.md

 !!!
 Note

     If you are wondering why the **Apps** menu and **Jobs** menu overlap, this is because each app has a 'category' label.
-This is used by Open OnDemand both to group app buttons on the front page and to create menus with apps belonging to a specific category.
+This is used by Open OnDemand both to group app buttons on the home page and to create menus with apps belonging to a specific category.
 All Container Execution Service apps are within a 'Jobs' category, hence the overlap.

 ---